 Early Days of Programming

 So, one day in 1983 he came home with a TRS-80 Model 4.
-Those of you who know computer history, will recognize this as the last model they made.
-Unlike its predecessors, the model 4 has 128K of RAM and two floppy disk drives.
+Those of you who know computer history will recognize this as the last model they made.
+Unlike its predecessors, the model 4 had 128K of RAM and two floppy disk drives.
 It was molded to look very modern.
 The keyboard and screen were integrated into it.

-He had bought it to manage finances.
-Once a month he would break it out and punch numbers into VisiCalc while ingesting several cups of coffee.
+He bought it to manage finances.
+Once a month, he would break it out and punch numbers into VisiCalc while ingesting several cups of coffee.
 I, of course, had no idea what he was doing.

 After learning about modems, which you could use with a telephone to log into BBS (Bulletin Board) systems, I purchased a 300-baud modem at Radio Shack, connected it to the TRS-80, and I was hooked!
 There were a few great BBS systems in the local area, and soon I thought about writing my own BBS system software.
 That turned out to be quite a challenge in BASIC, but it gave me a goal to shoot for.

-In 1896, after graduating high-school, and after a brief stint at Berklee School of Music in Boston, and completing a recording and production class at Full Sail in Central Florida, I decided to stay in the Orlando area.
+I graduated high school in 1985 and then did a brief stint at Berklee School of Music in Boston.
+The lines for studio time were very long, so I enrolled in an audio recording and production class at Full Sail in Central Florida.
+After that, I decided to stay in the Orlando area.
 My father helped me get a used car and a spiffy new IBM XT Turbo Clone machine with a 30MB Hard Drive.
 I got a job at a local firm doing data entry.
-It was kinda boring, but I got to work with computers, and it paid the bills.
+It was a bit boring, but I got to work with computers, and it paid the bills.

-By this time, I had a 2400-baud modem, so downloading software was possible.
-I was able to download a version of QuickBASIC (because I couldn't afford to buy a copy) and quickly became proficient, all the while keeping that goal of writing a BBS app in the back of my mind.
+By this time, I had a 2400-baud modem.
+I downloaded a version of QuickBASIC (because I couldn't afford to buy a copy) and quickly became proficient, all the while keeping that goal of writing a BBS app in the back of my mind.
 I would come to work bleary-eyed because I was staying up late writing software!

-I spent about a year in Orlando, and by early 1987 I was back home and playing in a band.
+By early 1987, I was back home and playing in a band.
 My father passed in 1988.
 My grandmother passed in 1989, and shortly thereafter I got a tech-support job at Voyetra Technologies in Pelham, NY, which would later purchase Turtle Beach and become Voyetra Turtle Beach.
 When I worked there, they had a software MIDI sequencer for MS-DOS called Sequencer Plus and various MIDI hardware interfaces for MS-DOS based PCs.
-Think about that: Musicians dealing with early PCs (autoexec.bat, config.sys, interrupt conflicts, etc.).
+Think about it: musicians dealing with early PCs (autoexec.bat, config.sys, interrupt conflicts, etc.).
 It kept me busy on the phone all day.

 The highlight of my time at Voyetra was when they partnered with Creative Labs, the company that made and sold the most popular sound card of the day, the Sound Blaster.
 PC Motherboards at the time did not have audio built in, so the Sound Blaster was very popular.
 Creative Labs struck a deal with Voyetra to supply a version of Sequencer Plus to be included in the Sound Blaster MIDI Kit.
 I was tasked with creating the sample MIDI files that would come with the kit.
 What fun!